 The Department of Neurology has a long-standing research tradition.
 Each year, more than a hundred original medical papers completed at the Department are published.
 Most of the research is conducted by research groups which also accept undergraduate students as members.
 In addition to researchers, research education is beneficial to physicians conducting clinical work in public or private sectors.

 The Department aims to strengthen the foundation of its research in clinical neurology and neurosciences in a wide-ranging manner by bringing socially significant fields of neurology (MS, headache, muscular disorders, memory disorders) shoulder to shoulder with traditionally dominant fields (acute cerebrovascular disturbances) and by improving applied basic research.
-We are strengthening cooperation in traditional clinical and population research together with, among others, the Molecular Neurology Research Program at the University of Helsinki, Aalto University, the BioMag Laboratory, the Neuroscience Center, the Finnish Institute of Occupational Health, as well as the centres of excellence of the Academy of Finland and the National Institute for Health and Welfare.
+We are strengthening cooperation in traditional clinical and population research together with, among others, the Molecular Neurology Research Program at the University of Helsinki, Aalto University, the BioMag Laboratory, the Neuroscience Center, the Finnish Institute of Occupational Health, as well as the centres of excellence of the Research Council of Finland and the National Institute for Health and Welfare.

 Cooperation in clinical neurology is being improved with fields such as neuropsychology, neuroradiology and neuropathology.
 We are promoting cooperation with the disciplines of geriatrics, psychiatry and general practice.
 We encourage young researchers to look for professional opportunities abroad and the recruitment of international students.
 Clinical drug trials conducted under the purview of the Department strengthen international scientific cooperation and provide junior physicians with opportunities in participating in research of this kind.